Do You Have to Wait 60 Days to Get a Divorce in Texas?

 What Are the Exceptions to the Divorce Waiting Period in Texas?

-In some cases, spouses may finish their divorce case before the 60th day after the date the divorce petition was filed.
+In some cases, spouses may finish their divorce case before the 60th day after the date the petition was filed.
 Texas Family Code recognizes several exceptions to the mandatory waiting period:

 - The 60-day waiting period is not required if the spouses want to get an annulment or ask the court to declare their marriage void.